bccomputerscience/COMPB10/homework/homework1.md

 1. What is the date and time of your Final?

-2. Who is the author of your courses text book?
+2. Who is the author of your course's text book?

-3. What is one of courses student learning outcomes?
+3. What is one of the course's student learning outcomes?

 4. When are my office hours?